-If you provide free gifts and prizes, subsidised or discounted goods and services, fringe benefit tax is not payable if general employee and maximum employer exemption requirements are met.
+If you provide gifts and prizes, subsidised or discounted goods and services, fringe benefit tax (FBT) is not payable if general employee and maximum employer exemption requirements are met.

-You can provide up to $300 of free gifts and prizes, subsidised or discounted goods and services per employee per quarter without having to pay FBT.
-As soon as this limit is exceeded, the full value of the benefit is subject to fringe benefit tax (FBT).
-The exemption is not deducted first.
+You can provide an employee with up to $300 of gifts and prizes, subsidised or discounted goods and services each quarter and not pay FBT.
+As soon as you go over this limit the full value of the benefit is subject to FBT.

 Common items that are exempt from FBT include: